Celia-zwx/vtk-implementation/README.md

 ## Functions

 This repo includes tools developed by me for Befem CAE software of VTK in C++, the corresponding functions files are in /test folder and the relative research reports are in /doc folder.
+The tools have already been integrated to Befem CAE software.
-This repo has already finished functions:
+This repo has already finished features:
-1. specify the rotation center
+1. Specify the rotation center
-2. fix the object to an absolute position of a window
+2. Fix the object to an absolute position of a window
-3. extrude the 2D polygons along a vector(double T cells工字梁结构) --- done, a line --- done
+3. Extrude the 2D polygons along a vector or a line to build tunnel structure cells, in Befem I build a double T beams cell.
-4. animation
+4. Animation
+5. Delete cell and delete point

 ## Technical Stack
 Build Tools: